 Taco Bell argued that this condition would prevent theft of discounted meals and abuse, as the restaurant’s employee could give discounted foods to third parties outside the premises.
 Purchasing a discounted Taco Bell meal was optional, and anyone who did not want to purchase it were permitted to leave the premises.

-Many employees at Taco Bell were upset by the condition that they were not allowed to leave the premises if they purchased a discounted meal, which is why they joined forces and filed a class action lawsuit against the fast food restaurant alleging wage and hour violations.
+Many employees at Taco Bell were upset by the condition that they were not allowed to leave the premises if they purchased a discounted meal, which is why they joined forces and filed a class-action lawsuit against the fast-food restaurant alleging wage and hour violations.

-The Ninth Circuit ruled in favor of Taco Bell, finding the employees’ claim to be without merit and did not grant a trial.
+The Ninth Circuit ruled in favour of Taco Bell, finding the employees’ claim to be without merit and did not grant a trial.
 In their claim, the plaintiffs argued that Taco Bell should compensate for the time spent eating discounted meals on the premises as “work time,” because the employees who purchased the meals were subjected to the restaurant’s “control.”

 In its ruling, the Ninth Circuit remanded the plaintiffs that the option to purchase a discounted meal and eat it on the premises was purely voluntary and optional, which is why Taco Bell did not violate any laws.
 If the employees wanted to leave the premises during a meal break, they simply should not have chosen to purchase a discounted meal offered by their employer.